MicrosoftDocs/MigrationPlaybookContent/README.md

 ## Steps
 Steps are the meat in the Migration Playbook stew.
 Or, if you're a vegetarian, it's the legumes.
 Either way, this is where all the protein is.
-Steps are files containing [Markdown](http://commonmark.org/) describing an individual concept or unit of work during the migration process.
-To make things more digestible it is recommended to keeping steps as small as possible without unnecessarily splitting related work.
+Steps are files containing [Markdown](http://commonmark.org/) residing in their own `steps` folder.
+They describe an individual concept or unit of work during the migration process.
+To make things more digestible it is recommended to keep steps as small as possible without unnecessarily splitting related work.

 To help you make sense to Markdown, we've created a [cheat sheet below](#markdown).

 ## Actions
+Actions are external resources (tools, documents, etc.) that you can display along with a step (as defined in the scenario file).
+Action files are in [JSON format](#json) and reside within their own `actions` folder.

+An explanation of each of the properties and their expected values are as follows:

-Some text
+  * text
+    * The text of the link as displayed to the user.
+  * url
+    * The URL of the external resource.

 ## Partners & Case Studies
+Partners and Case Studies are related online documents describing how our partners are using our technologies or how a company switched to Microsoft SQL technologies, respectively.
+These are lumped together in this one section because they are both in JSON format and the both share the exact same properties.

+An explanation of each of the properties and their expected values are as follows:

+* title
+  * The title of the partner/case study as displayed to the user.
-Some text
+* text
+  * The description of the partner/case study as displayed to the user.
+* url
+  * The URL to the story of the partner/case study.
+* logoUrl
+  * The company's logo.
+The logo with either be expanded or contracted to about 320px wide by 191px high.
+* logoAltText
+  * The alt text to be displayed to the user if the image is unavailable or used with screen readers.

 ## JSON